JOJ0/discodos/sphinx/source/QUICKSTART.md

-### I'd like to get as much information about my music as possible - in one go!
+### I'd like to get as much information about my music as possible - in one go

 As you've probably learned already, DiscoDOS doesn't import all information about a record collection at once but rather "on user request".
 Eg. single tracks or whole mixes can be asked to be filled in with additional data from Discogs or AcousticBrainz.
 When dealing with record collections containing hundreds or even thousands of records, obviously working through all of them via the APIs of online information services takes a lot of time, but certainly DiscoDOS can be asked to do it: